leoniv/ruby_powered_workflow/README.md

 ## Why it need?

 Don't exists exactly answer in one sentence.
-But i'm try to explanate [as soon as possable](https://github.com/leoniv/ruby_powered_workflow/issues/1)
+But i'm try to explanate it [as soon as possable](https://github.com/leoniv/ruby_powered_workflow/issues/1)

 ## Why Ruby?